 What should I discuss with my healthcare provider before receiving this vaccine (Prevnar)?

-Your child should not receive this vaccine if he or she has ever had an allergic reaction to a pneumococcal vaccine, or if the child has received cancer chemotherapy or radiation treatment in the past 3 months.
+Your child should not receive this vaccine if he or she has ever had a severe allergic reaction to a pneumococcal or diphtheria vaccine.

 - a bleeding or blood clotting disorder such as hemophilia or easy bruising;